c64cryptoboy/ChiptuneSAK/docs/goattracker.rst

 GoatTracker can export songs to native C64 programs.
 Unlike other trackers (e.g., SID-Wizard), it doesn't have an export option that includes a routine that will drive (meaning, call at regular intervals) the song's playback routine.
 So let's create one.

-In the :ref:`DOS MIDI File Chord Splitting` example, we show how to import an MS-DOS game tune into a stereo GoatTracker sng file called LeChuck.sng.
+In the :ref:`Chord Splitting` example, we show how to import an MS-DOS game tune into a stereo GoatTracker sng file called LeChuck.sng.
 2SID playback assumes that the C64 has two SID chips (easy to configure when using VICE).

 Assuming LeChuck.sng was already created, then in stereo GoatTracker: